 Dental Digital Radiography (X-rays):

 The American Academy of Pediatric Dentistry recommends that children with a history of high risk of tooth decay receive radiographs and dental examinations every 6 months.
-If your child is not in the high risk category, dental X-rays are recommend once a year.
+If your child is not in the high-risk category, dental X-rays are recommended once a year.

 Sedation Services at Frisco Kids Dentistry

-Frisco Kids Dentistry utilizes Aegis Anesthesia Pediatric Anesthesiologists to provide pediatric dental IV sedation services for dental patients in need of IV sedation.
-They are a the only group of board certified pediatric anesthesiologists in Texas that bring a mobile sedation unit to the dental office that includes a one-on-one PALS nurse and anesthesia technologist.
+Frisco Kids Dentistry utilizes medical anesthesiologists to provide pediatric dental IV sedation services for dental patients in need of IV sedation.